M59 armored personnel carrier

 The M59 was an American armored personnel carrier that entered service in the spring of 1954 replacing the M75.
 It had three key advantages over the M75: it was amphibious, had a lower profile, and was considerably cheaper to produce.
 Production ended in 1960, by which time approximately 6,300 had been built.
 The M84 Mortar Carrier was a derivative of the M59.
 The M59 was replaced in service by the M113 family of vehicles.

 Development

 Development work on a replacement for the M75 began in late 1951, with the Food Machinery and Chemical Corporation producing a number of prototypes.
 The best performing of these, the T59, was selected and type classified as the M59 in May 1953.
 FMC was awarded the production contract.

-In order to keep costs down, instead of a single large powerful engine, the vehicle used two smaller, less powerful civilian truck engines, mounted one each side of the hull.
-The unreliability of this power system, along with the reduced armor protection provided compared to the M75, were the major disadvantages of this APC.
+In order to keep costs down the vehicle used two smaller less powerful civilian truck engines, instead of a single large powerful engine, one mounted in each side of the hull.
+The unreliability of this power system and reduced armor protection provided, were the major disadvantages of this APC compared to the M75.

 Description

-The vehicle has a welded steel hull ranging in thickness from 0.375 inches (0.95 cm) on the top to 1 inch (2.49 cm) thick on the belly with the median thickness being 0.625 inches (1.59 cm).
-Overall, it is rather slab sided in appearance with a blunt nose.
-The vehicle has a single large compartment with the driver sitting at the front left, and the commander sitting to his right.
-The driver is provided with an M19 infra-red night vision periscope and several M17 periscope for driving in a buttoned up position.
-The commander has an M13 cupola, with a .50-caliber M2 machine gun, for which 2,205 rounds are carried in the vehicle.

-Behind the commander and driver are two benches, which run down the sides of the vehicle for the ten passengers.
-The benches can be folded up to make room for a single jeep.
-On either side of the passenger compartment are side sponsons, which contain the vehicle's drive train.